-Tip: Adding a tag can make it easy to organize all your Campaigns, when you’re creating several of the same kind.
-We recommend “no-result” so you can string all your no-result Campaigns together later on.
+Tip: Adding a tag can make it easy to organise all your campaigns, when you’re creating several of the same kind.
+We recommend “no-result” so you can string all your no-result campaigns together later on.

 Now just select the content.
-Here you want to show content which is going to help them, such as a “Request this product” banner, or a “Check Out Our Similar Product Range.”
+Here you want to show content which is going to help them, such as “Check Out Our Similar Product Range.”

 Now you’ll be helping all the visitors who come to your site and can’t find what they’re looking for – capturing their business and their hearts!

 This type of optimisation involves you trying to forecast the future for your customers.
 If they’ve bought X product in the past, when will it run out?
 When might they need a refill?
 Which other products might be the perfect pairing with it?

 For products that have a short shelf-life the changes of repeat orders are high.